tjohnman/Obsession/README.md

 Obsession
 =========

-A Hotline client written in Qt featuring SHIFT-JIS support and other stuff.
+A Hotline client written in Qt featuring Shift-JIS support and other stuff.

+Current official build is [a107](http://www.sumamimasen.com/obsession/ObsessionAlpha-a107.zip)

 The Obsession Hotline client aims to be a modern alternative for Windows users.
 It supports Shift-JIS encoding for Japanese users or for browsing Japanese servers.
 It is written using Qt and although porting it to other operating systems should be trivial, right now it only works on Windows, as there are other much better alternatives for Mac OS X in development: http://hotline.wikia.com/wiki/Clients.